Following are recycling guidelines for Shaker Heights.

 - Plastic bags and plastic wrap

-- Plastic clamshell containers used for produce (like lettuce and berries)
+- Plastic clamshell containers (including those used for produce, prepared foods, and take-out items)

 - Plastic egg cartons